Connecting to Multiple Devices

 def did_receive_respiration(self, device, _, values):

-print("Respiration: ", values, device.address)
+print("Respiration:", values, device.address)

 class MainManager: AidlabManagerDelegate, DeviceDelegate {

-aidlabManager = AidlabManager(delegate: self)
+let aidlabManager = AidlabManager(delegate: nil)

-func run() {
+func run() { aidlabManager.scan() }

 func didDiscover(_ device: Device) {

-if device.address?.uuidString == firstDeviceAddress || device.address?.uuidString == secondDeviceAddress {
+addr == firstDeviceAddress || addr == secondDeviceAddress {

 device.connect(delegate: self, dataTypes: [.respiration], dataTypesToStore: [])